cyclejs/cyclejs/docs/content/documentation/drivers.md

 ## Extensibility

-Cycle.js is a very small framework, and Cycle *DOM*'s Driver is available as an optional plugin for your app.
-This means it is simple to replace the DOM Driver with any other driver function providing interaction with the user.
+Cycle.js drivers, such as the DOM Driver, are available as optional plugins for your app.
+This means it is simple to replace a driver with another one that has the same expected sinks and sources.

-You can for instance fork the DOM Driver, adapt it to your preferences, and use it in a Cycle.js app.
+For instance, you can fork the DOM Driver, adapt it to your preferences, and use it in a Cycle.js app.
 You can create a driver to interface with sockets.
 Drivers to perform network requests.
 Drivers meant for Node.js.
 Drivers that target other UI trees, such as `<canvas>` or even native mobile UI.

 As a framework, it cannot be compared to monoliths in web development in the recent years.
-Cycle.js itself is after all just a small tool and a convention to create reactive dialogues with the external world using reactive streams.
+Cycle.js itself is after all just a small tool and a convention to create reactive dialogues with the external world using streams.